postgrespro/mamonsu/documentation/adding_custom_plugins.md

     ```shell
     mamonsu export template template.xml --add-plugins=/etc/mamonsu/plugins
     ```
-4. Upload the generated template.xml to the Zabbix server as explained in sections “[Installation](../README.md#installation)" and "[Configuration](../README.md#configuration)”.
+4. Upload generated template.xml to the Zabbix server as explained in sections “[Installation](../README.md#installation)" and "[Configuration](../README.md#configuration)”.

 ***

 ## How to write custom plugin

-Plugins have a fixed structure:
+Plugin have a fixed structure:
 ```python
 # all possible elements are listed here, but they are optional and it is not necessary to add all of them